Yigenana/presentations/QCON/QCON18.md

 ```

 ^So what does this mean in practice?
 In Go, functions allow multiple return values, so if your function or method can fail, it will likely return an error value.
-The language encourages you to explicitly check for errors where they occur, so you code will frequently have this "if err != nil" check.
+The language encourages you to explicitly check for errors where they occur (as opposed to throwing and optionally catching an exception), so you code will frequently have this "if err != nil" check.

 ---